 To identify these short-term signals, we look to the Chinese A-share market as an instructive laboratory for behavioral trading patterns.
-This environment is characterized by a unique investor structure; according to CSDC (China Securities Depository and Clearing Corporation) annual reports, retail investors account for approximately 60\% of trading volume—a demographic frequently associated in literature with sentiment-driven activity.
-It is within this high-velocity context that the Alpha191 library was developed to systematically catalog price-volume and order-flow signals.
+This environment is characterized by a unique investor structure; according to CSDC (China Securities Depository and Clearing Corporation) annual reports, retail investors account for approximately $60\%$ of trading volume, a demographic frequently associated in literature with sentiment-driven activity.
+It is within this high-velocity context that the Alpha191 library by Guotai Junan Securities was developed to systematically catalog price-volume and order-flow signals.
 Rather than viewing these factors as idiosyncratic to their market of origin, we treat them as a concentrated set of fast indicators designed to capture latent behavioral dynamics.
-This study tests whether these signals, refined in a high-turnover environment with pronounced retail participation, possess incremental explanatory power when applied to the more mature, institutionalized U.S. market.
+This study tests whether these signals, refined in a high-turnover environment with pronounced retail participation, possess incremental explanatory power when applied to the more mature, institutionalized U.S.\ market.

-In order to navigate this high-dimensional library, we categorize the 191 factors into six primary thematic domains: Volume \& Flow (order-flow conviction), Mean Reversion (overextension recovery), Trend \& Momentum (directional persistence), Volatility \& Risk (uncertainty pricing), Liquidity \& VWAP (execution and cost-of-trade dynamics), and Price Action (high-frequency patterns).
+In order to navigate this high-dimensional library, we categorize the 191 factors into six primary thematic domains: Volume \& Flow, Mean Reversion, Trend \& Momentum, Volatility \& Risk , Liquidity \& VWAP, and Price Action.
 While many factors in the library are mathematically complex and could arguably span multiple categories, this classification serves as a structured heuristic to better understand the economic mechanisms driving the signals.
-By deconstructing the library through these thematic pillars, we can evaluate which specific dimensions of short-term behavior translate most effectively from the Chinese to the U.S. market.
+By deconstructing the library through these thematic pillars, we can evaluate which specific dimensions of short-term behavior translate most effectively from the Chinese to the U.S.\ market.